minispooner/generate-mixed-l33t-rules/README.md

 This tool generates mixed l33t rules for John the Ripper or Hashcat that result in mixed l33t permutations (example, 3xample, exampl3, 3xampl3), as opposed to the common replace-all l33t permutations (example, 3xampl3) that you often come across.
 Included by default is a L33t Translations Table that holds the configuration for which characters should be replaced.
 The L33t Translation Table can be altered to support additional or different translations.

 # How to Use
-1. [optional] Configure the L33t Translation Table in the code to your liking
+1. Configure the L33t Translation Table in the code to your liking
 2. Run the script to generate your mixed l33t ruleset `python3 generate_mixed_l33t.py`
 3. Copy paste the output ruleset into your john.conf file
 4. Try it out: `john -w:words.txt -rule:mixed_l33t --stdout | sort -u`